 For starters, senior forward Lamar Patterson isn’t the world-beater that some Pitt fans believe.
 He is a very good player with a very high basketball IQ, which is why he is so dangerous in screen-and-roll situations.
-But, against Duke and Virginia, we saw two different defenses use two different tactics to take Patterson out of his element.
+But, against the Duke Blue Devils and Virginia Cavailers, we saw two different defenses use two different tactics to take Patterson out of his element.

-The Blue Devils’ ability to deny players the ball is nothing short of spectacular.
-After the loss to Duke, Patterson attributed his struggles to the fact that the Blue Devils, particularly sophomore guard Rodney Hood, denied him the ball.
-Duke is somewhat unique in that they play a hybrid up-the-line/on-the-line man-to-man defense in a closed-stance.
+Duke is really good at denying players the ball.
+After their loss, Patterson attributed his struggles to the fact that the Blue Devils, particularly sophomore guard Rodney Hood, denied him the ball so often.
+Duke is somewhat unique in that they play a hybrid up-the-line/on-the-line man-to-man defense in a closed stance.

 Still, early in the game the team had success in pick-and-roll situations.
 It didn’t help that senior forward Talib Zanna was unable to finish around the rim in those situations.
 His defender probably stopped caring (an exaggeration) when Zanna rolled towards the basket after awhile.

-However, Patterson’s lack of foot speed allowed the UVA off-ball defender to stay close to him, because he wasn't able to take him off the dribble.
+However, Patterson’s lack of foot speed allowed the off-ball defender to stay close to him, because he wasn't able to take him off the dribble.
 Also, the most logical screener in that situation would have been freshman forward Jamel Artis.
-But, Artis feinted more screens than he actually set against Virginia.
+But, Artis feinted more screens than he actually set against the Cavaliers.

-I especially disliked it when Artis ran out towards Patterson like he was going to set an outside-screen.
+I especially disliked when Artis ran out towards Patterson like he was going to set an outside screen.
 Only he would flare out to the wing instead of setting a screen.
 Nothing ever positive resulted from that action, and since no one moved as that was going on, I don't think it was designed to free someone off the ball.

-Conversely, the Cavaliers ran some gorgeous offensive sets, like on the game-winning shot, which I would love to elaborate on…only I don’t write for Streaking the Lawn.
+Conversely, Virginia ran some gorgeous offensive sets, like on the game-winning shot, which I would love to elaborate on…only I don’t write for Streaking the Lawn.

 Basically, teams don’t want to allow Patterson to use the screen-and-roll.
 He is an elite passer that makes some of his best decisions when the defense is forced to collapse on him.
 When teams are allowed to play the passing lanes or are willing to yield mid-range jumpers, Patterson’s elite skill is neutralized.